-GrazingFutures will adapt the highly successful industry-led, Grazing Best Management Practices (BMP) program and partner with AgForce, Natural Resource Management (NRM) Groups, FutureBeef, Leading Sheep and the Rural Financial Counselling Service (RFCS).
+GrazingFutures has adapted the highly successful industry-led, Grazing Best Management Practices (Grazing BMP) program and partner with AgForce, Natural Resource Management (NRM) Groups, FutureBeef, Leading Sheep and the Rural Financial Counselling Service (RFCS).
 The project also links with the Royal Flying Doctor Service (RFDS) and a range of mental health programs.
 All five regional NRM groups across the project area have agreed to partner with DAF in the GrazingFutures project together with the industry organisation AgForce.
 This partnership and collaboration is unheralded across this significant rangeland region of Queensland.

 Funding for GrazingFutures has been allocated from the five-year Drought and Climate Adaption Program (DCAP) which is a component of the Queensland Government’s Rural Assistance and Drought Package.
 The DCAP policy has identified: